DavidSouto/ReproScience-Workshop/README.md

 The workshop assumes some familarity with R.
 If you are not so familliar with R, This ['R Crash course'](https://billpetti.github.io/Crash_course_in_R/) covers a lot of ground.

+You will need a computer on which you have installation rights (in day 1 there is the alternative of using online RStudio via https://posit.cloud/)

 # Pre-session instructions
 ### Installing or re-installing RStudio
 * Download and install RStudio from the official [website](https://posit.co/download/rstudio-desktop/).
 Make sure to choose the version compatible with your operating system (Windows or Mac).
 If you have RStudio already, upgrade to the last version if possible.